Fuzzyma/contao-database-commands-bundle/Readme.md

 No need for the install tool anymore.
 This Bundle comes with a command to update the database to reflect all changed made in the dca files.
-Furthermore you can now add admin user per command!
+Furthermore you can now add admin user per command, accept the license and do the whole first setup process with one command!

 ## Installation